-If the student is found to have live lice, treatment will need to be completed.
+Students diagnosed with live head lice will not need to be sent home early.
+The student can remain in school, be treated at home, and return to school after appropriate treatment has been initiated.
 The caregiver/guardian will be provided with information on the biology of head lice and methods to eliminate infestation.
-The student is required to check in with the school nurse as they are required to be free of live lice prior to returning to school.
+Students returning to school after treatment for head lice will be examined by the school nurse to verify absence of live lice prior to entering the classroom.